-Kyle Faget is of counsel and a business lawyer with Foley & Lardner LLP.
-She is a member of the firm’s Government & Public Policy Practice and the Health Care and Life Sciences Industry Teams.
-Her practice focuses on advising clients on regulatory and compliance matters involving the Food, Drug & Cosmetic Act, the False Claims Act, the Anti-Kickback Statute, the AdvaMed Code, and the PhRMA Code.
-She also regularly drafts and negotiates agreements required for the development and commercialization of pharmaceutical and medical device products.
+Kyle Faget is a Boston-based partner and a health care and life sciences lawyer with Foley & Lardner LLP.
+Kyle is the Co-Chair of the firm’s Health Care and Life Sciences Practice Groups, and she is a core member of the firm’s telemedicine industry team.
+Kyle advises investors, academic medical centers, physician practices, and consultants on a range of business, legal and regulatory issues affecting the telemedicine industry.
+She helps companies build and refine corporate compliance programs, including advising clients on regulatory and compliance matters involving the Food, Drug and Cosmetic Act (FDCA), the False Claims Act (FCA), the Anti-Kickback Statute (AKS), the AdvaMed Code and the PhRMA Code.
+She regularly drafts and negotiates agreements required for the development and commercialization of pharmaceutical and medical device products, including licensing agreements, collaboration agreements, clinical trial agreements, and an array services agreements.
 Prior to joining the firm, Kyle held in-house positions at pre-commercial and commercial stage companies.

 Kyle earned her law degree from the University of Michigan Law School (J.D.
 2007), where she served as executive editor, Michigan Journal of Law Reform; and executive symposium editor, Michigan Telecommunications and Technology Law Review.
 She also received the Book Award, FDA Law (awarded to the top student in the FDA Law class).
-She holds a certificate in post-baccalaureate pre-medical studies from Bryn Mawr College (2002), and an A.B. in physiological psychology, with a minor in neuroscience, from Smith College (1997).
+She holds a certificate in post-baccalaureate pre-medical studies from Bryn Mawr College (2002) and an A.B. in physiological psychology, with a minor in neuroscience, from Smith College (1997).

 Kyle is admitted to practice in Massachusetts.